Peabody School Student Population

 - What classes are available in addition to the traditional core classes?

-**Middle School students have a choice of additional electives once each week.
+**Middle School students have a choice of additional electives each week.

 - What tests are required for admission to Peabody School?
 When applying to the Peabody School, you will required to submit test results.
-Most commonly the WPPSI, the WISC, or the Stanford-Binet are used.
-Each of these tests is designed to predict how well children perform in school.
+Most commonly the WPPSI or the WISC depending on your child’s age.
+These tests are designed to predict how well children perform in school.
 Alternate assessments may be accepted for student admission, please contact the Director of Admissions for more information.

-- What do the tests measure?
-The test your child will be taking is a standard test that is given to children older, younger, and the same age as your child all over the country.
+- What do the WPPSI and WISC measure?
+The assessment your child will be taking is a standard test that is given to children older, younger, and the same age as your child all over the country.
 The test is designed to assess your child’s problem solving skills as well as his or her intellectual strengths and weaknesses.
 Past learning will influence some parts of the test, so these parts may be influenced by the academic exposure your child has had.

 - What will the results tell us?
 The results of this test will help show how your child compares with others of his or her age in problem solving skills, verbal abilities, critical thinking, abstract reasoning, and preparation for school.
 What these tests do best is predict academic achievement, but they are not 100% accurate in this because motivation, study skills, academic opportunities, and self-discipline also play important parts in academic achievement.

 - What should I tell my child about the testing?
 Most children really enjoy the testing.
-We encourage you to tell your child that he or she will be asked some questions and given some activities to see what they know and what they have been taught.
+We encourage you to tell your child that s/he will be asked some questions and given some activities to see what they know and what they have been taught.
 Some will be questions that they answer with words; and others will be things like puzzles.
 We discourage parents from saying it is an IQ or intelligence test because that makes children nervous and is not exactly accurate (because the assessments are influenced by education, they are not purely intelligence tests).
 We encourage you to tell your child that the results of the assessment will be used to help show more about what he or she has learned over the past couple of years.
 We also suggest that you tell your child that the tests are often given to children much younger and much older than they, so there will be some questions that seem very easy and some that are very difficult.
-It is important for your child to know that he or she is not expected to know all of it and that it is okay to not know some.
+It is important for your child to know that he or she is not expected to be able to answer every question.

 - Which associations is Peabody School accredited through?